Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 Upon termination:
 - Your right to use the Service ceases
 - You remain responsible for your data
-- You remain responsible for your CloudKit data
+- You remain responsible for your sync data
-- Your CloudKit data may persist in your iCloud account
+- Your data remains on your devices
 - The MIT License continues to apply to source code
 - You may continue using any copies you have made
-- The developer is not responsible for CloudKit data after termination
+- The developer is not responsible for data accessibility after termination

 ## 10. Modifications